 While many women have little to no trouble when transitioning into perimenopause, other women experience many unwanted symptoms.
 High FSH can help give insight into whether or not your symptoms are caused by your ovaries not working properly.
 Some symptoms include:

 - Sleep problems

 How do I measure my FSH levels?

-Proov FSH tests are 99% accurate at detecting FSH in urine and are designed to turn positive when FSH levels in urine are 25 mUL/ml or above (which is the FDA standard).
+Proov Reserve FSH tests are 99% accurate at detecting FSH in urine and must be used with the free Proov Insight app to get numeric results.
 Here’s what the levels can indicate: